plblum/jivs/planning/ModelRules Design Overview.md

 from the validation work, not external.

 ### 4.6 ValueHostValidationState
-ValueHostValidationState is a ValueHost companion to the ValidationState of the ValidationManager.
+ValueHostValidationState is a ValueHost companion to the ValidationState of the ValueHostsManager.
 It is slightly different from ValueHostValidateResult.

 It inherits from ValidationState adding the status and issuesFound properties we see from ValueHostValidateResult, except issuesFound here contains both validation and external sources.

-ValidationManager builds its ValidationState from these objects, not ValueHostValidateResult.
+ValueHostsManager builds its ValidationState from these objects, not ValueHostValidateResult.

 ### 4.7 Shared Configuration